Hyundai ad arm Innocean readies IPO in push for global business

 “It has a lot of outside business, unlike most other companies that are almost solely in-house agencies of conglomerates,” said a person at one of Innocean’s private equity investors, declining to be identified, citing company policy.

-Cheil set up its first overseas branch in 1988 and currently has offices in 40 countries outside Korea compared with Innocean’s 15.

 “Cheil and Innocean need to build up clients and references.
-Right now, foreign clients are more likely to ask ‘Who?’ when they introduce themselves,” Hyundai Securities analyst Han Ik-hee said.
+Right now, foreign clients are more likely to ask ‘Who?’ when they introduce themselves.
+But it’s been only a decade,” Hyundai Securities analyst Han Ik-hee said.